 Heading west, the gastronomic heartland of France is not Paris, but the lovely city of Lyon with its ancient city centre, complete with mysterious traboules, secret passages dating back to the Middle Ages.
 Lyon is also the perfect place from which to strike out on your luxury holiday and explore the legendary wine regions of Burgundy and the Rhone Valley.

 On the subject of wine, no lover of the grape could ever get bored with Bordeaux.
 The city itself is worth a look, built as it is on the profits of the sale of its most favourite export, but the wider wine region is just a very special place with the idyllic town of St Emilion a particular favourite.

 Last but by no means least is a French island with Italian influences, which surely must rate as the most unbeatable of luxury holiday combinations.
-Corsica, the island in question, lacks for direct flights from the UK at present, but in combination with Paris or when reached by speedy hydrofoil from the Cote D'Azur it's a gem.
+Corsica, the island in question, is an incredible holiday itself, but also makes a great combo with Paris or the Cote D'Azur.